Relational Infrastructure

 • Once you recognize each other, introduce yourself by name; it's far less awkward than waiting a year

-• Resist switching to the slightly cheaper place across town.
-The savings are small and the cost is every tie you've built
+• Resist switching to the slightly cheaper place across town; the savings are small and the cost is every tie you've built

 Go deeper